learn-co-curriculum/intro-onboarding-readme/README.md

 Let's go through some important onboarding information.

-## Student Handbook

-[Student Handbook](https://github.com/learn-co-students/intro-onboarding-readme-web-0715/blob/master/Flatiron-School-Student-Handbook-9-14.pdf?raw=true) should be signed and submitted to jess.parker@flatironschool.com as soon as possible.

 ## Github

 Github will soon be one of your most important social media profiles.
 It will be like a portfolio for others to see you work.